cmdalbem/portfolio/src/pages/meu-corre/index.md

 # Overview

-[Meu Corre](https://meucorre.com.br/) ("My Gig") is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, an old friend who was a PhD candidate studying on the relationship of Brazilian courier workers with platforms.
+[Meu Corre](https://meucorre.com.br/) ("My Gig") is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, a PhD candidate studying on the relationship of Brazilian courier workers with platforms.
 I was the responsible for everything concerning the product, from Discovery, Strategy and Research to UX/UI Design and major technical decisions.

-We successfully got funded with more than R$ 200k (~€33k) by FAPERJ, CNPq, and Fundo Brasil, important Brazilian research institutions.
-We also had access to almost 2 years of workshops and mentorship in topics such as business and product management.
+We successfully got funded with more than R$ 200k (~€33k) by FAPERJ, CNPq, and Fundo Brasil, important Brazilian research institutions, and gained access to 2 years of mentorship and workshops on Business and Product Management.
 This allowed us to successfully launch the app on Google Play in April/2024 and we have been iterating on it with user feedbacks and planning on next steps.

 <!-- The team behind Meu Corre consisted of various contributors with diverse expertise, including designers, developers, legal experts, and communication specialists.
 Special mention goes to delivery workers themselves, who participated in interviews and tests to help shape the app. -->

-Working on Meu Corre was one of those projects that really stuck with me.
-It pushed me to step out of my bubble, partner with so many different people, listen without judgment, and rethink what really impactful "solutions" actually look like.

 ```grid|1
 ![](./rafael.jpg "Rafael de Melo was one of the first delivery workers we got close to and was a key partner during the project.
 Photo by Caroline Jacobi.")
 ```

+Working on Meu Corre was one of those projects that really stuck with me.
+It pushed me to step out of my bubble, partner with so many different people, listen without judgment, and rethink what really impactful "solutions" actually look like.

 # Problem statement